Rules … Rules … Rules …

 If you don’t recognize the paragraph, it’s from The Hobbit by J. R. R. Tolkien.

 The parentheses in Tolkien’s books are part of his writer’s voice, and they lend individuality to his prose.
-It’s not the way I write, and it’s probably not your style either, but he sold millions of books.
+It’s not the way I write, and it may not be your style either, but he sold millions of books.
 Many of Tolkien’s novels are still on the top-ten bestseller lists of online retailers, and several movies are based on his imaginative storytelling.

 I recommend sparse use of parentheses, because they interrupt the flow of writing and often breach the fourth wall.
 However, if someone shoves Rule 23 down your throat, remind them of Tolkien.